-There are thirteen (13) independent school districts served by Wise CAD for which appraisal rolls are annually developed.
+There are six (6) independent school districts served by Hood CAD for which appraisal rolls are annually developed.
 The preliminary results of this study are released February 1 in the year following the year of appraisement.
 The final results of this study are certified to the Education Commissioner of the Texas Education Agency (TEA) the following July of each year.
 This outside (third party) ratio study provides additional assistance to the CAD in determining areas of market activity or changing market conditions.
-Copies of the most recent PTD Study are attached and made a part of this report listed as Exhibit "B".